raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---
 ---
-title: Order your sprites in multiple layers
+title: Program your sprites from front to back
 ---
 Have a look at how this project orders each of the sprites from front to back by using `Go backward X layers`{:class="block3looks"} to create the feeling that the number 6 is 'at the back', while the number 1 is 'at the front':